schollz/guestbook/README.md

 <p align="center">A really simple guestbook to make the internet feel like 1993 again.</p>

 This is just a guestbook.
 Its like a comments page but you can't reply to anyone.
 Also you can only post once.
+Also when you post it will share where you are from (determined from your IP).
+Try a demo at https://guestbook.schollz.com.

 The backend server is a few hundred lines of Go.
 It automatically takes care of storage (in a JSON file) and formatting and sanitizing of the input.